Shane Carden

 Shane Michael Carden (born November 6, 1991) is an American former football quarterback, and current Wood River High School head football coach.
 He was the MVP of Conference USA as a Junior while playing quarterback for East Carolina in 2013 and the American Athletic Conference Offensive Player of the Year during his Senior year in 2014.
 After his college career at ECU he was signed by the Chicago Bears as an undrafted free agent in 2015.

 He also played with the Stuttgart Scorpions of the German Football League, the Montreal Alouettes of the Canadian Football League (CFL) and the Baltimore Brigade of the Arena Football League (AFL).

-Early years
+Early life

 Carden was born in Newport Beach, California and moved to Houston, Texas.
 He attended Episcopal High School in Bellaire, Texas.